brendanjohnharris/Criticality/README.md

 ## Feature Analysis

-The majority of functions contained in this repository are for analysing the feature array-- `TS_DataMat`-- produced using _hctsa_ from time series datasets formatted by `time_series_generator`.
+The majority of functions contained in this repository are for analyzing the feature array-- `TS_DataMat`-- produced using _hctsa_ from time series datasets formatted by `time_series_generator`.
 Most operate on a `time_series_data` structure which is produced from an `HCTSA.mat`; many peripheral functions are unimportant but the central analyses are here outlined.

 Analysis begins with `./Feature_Analysis/save_data.m`; the working directory should contain an `HCTSA.mat` and an `inputs.mat` file.
 Then: